Break Point in Tennis

 Also, if you take a look at the players towards the top of the ‘break points converted’ statistic, many big names can be spotted.
 Here are a select few from the ATP Tour official website:

 Let’s move to the server’s side of the net and take a look at the players who manage to save the most break points.
-This is when a server is one point away from losing a game, but are able to make a comeback to prevent the receiver from securing a break point:
+This is when a server is one point away from losing a game, but are able to make a comeback to prevent the receiver from securing a break:

-The top of the list for ‘break points saved’ isn’t low on tennis greats either, which tells you just how important it can be to protect your own service game and prevent a break point from being secured.
+The top of the list for ‘break points saved’ isn’t low on tennis greats either, which tells you just how important it can be to protect your own service game and prevent a break from being secured.
 Perhaps unsurprisingly, the top three players on this list are all well-renowned for their booming serves.

 Alternatively, if you don’t know much about your opponent, you can choose to focus on remaining patient, returning cleanly, and waiting for a high-percentage opportunity to attack.